Three sheep in snow

 Columbia Region

 The Columbia Region includes the East and West Kootenay, Valemount and the upper Columbia River.
 See map.
-Columbia Region Board and Committee Members review grant applications in this region.
+Columbia Region Board, First Nations Working Group, and Committee Members review grant applications in this region.

 Peace Region